- Part 1: Roy Lichtenstein, The Man Who Didn’t paint Ben Day Dots

 Before long, critics including John Ruskin complained that wood engravers working for the magazines had lost any creativity they’d once had, being reduced to mere technicians—copyists, in a style called “fac simile”, “fac-simile” or eventually “facsimile.”
 This simply meant “making an exact copy,” and originally applied to the very precise copying of pen-and-ink drawings—right down to details like squiggles and, of course, cross-hatching.
 This was adapted for the close copying of photographs.

-In imitating photographs, with better paper surfaces and better printing allowing finer lines closer together, the best wood engravings approached the fidelity of the photograph itself (See also 8)
+In imitating photographs, with better paper surfaces and better printing allowing finer lines closer together, the best wood engravings approached the fidelity of the photograph itself (See also 8).
+In copying photographs, paintings and wash drawings with grey tints, black dots created by cross-hatching with white lines now became more prevalent

 The Prince of Prussia, below, was very likely engraved directly from a photo.
-He also provides an example of cross-hatching.
+He provides an example of both types of cross-hatching; black lines on his jacket, dots made by crossing white lines on his face..
 (10)

 Owners of engraving companies not only gained influence over what was published but branched out directly into publishing themselves.
 Frank Leslie, a senior engraver on The Illustrated London News, went to the U.S.A. in 1848, started Frank Leslie’s Illustrated Newspaper in 1855, and got rich.
 We shall be meeting him again—or at least his paper.